ibm-cloud-docs/event-notifications/en-create-topic.md

 Click `Create`, and enter the following topic details:
 - `Name`: enter a name for the topic.
 - `Description`: add an optional description for the topic.
-- `Source`: select a source from the dropdown list.
+- `Source`: select a source from the list.

 ## Add rules to your topic
 {: #en-topic-rules}